fumieval/drinkery/README.md

 ### machines

-`machines` has multi-channel consumers but `drinkery` doesn't.
 `machines` does not support leftovers, nor interactive producers.
+Both `machines` and `drinkery` support multi-channel input.

 ### iteratee

 `iteratee` has an ability to handle requests but those are untyped (`SomeException`).
-`drinkery` provides a more robust interface for handling requests.
+`drinkery` provides a more robust interface for handling requests, and monadic producers.
-Two monadic producers - `Barman` and `Sommelier` - are easier to use.